TylerAndreasen/ProgrammingNotes/CPP.md

     float Ball::getY() const { return this->y; }

-While the keen-eyed, or at least C++ fluent may know the issue immediately, it me took on the order of hours over a few days to find the issue.
+While the keen-eyed, or at least C++ fluent, may know the issue immediately, it me took on the order of hours over a few days to find the issue.
 In this case, creating the header definition called `ball` in `ball.h` was taking priority over the argument `Ball ball` within the method `void CPUPaddle::Update(Ball ball)`.
 Upon changing the definition to `BALL_H`, as seems to align with the C++ style guide, the program did not run into compile errors and displayed the game in an incomplete state.
 Though I stopped it to write this before I investigated the current behavior of the game (See also, I have commented out other code that was cauing problems, likely also resolved by this change, to focus on this first).

-### **7. Headers and Include Statements**

-I am currently facing an issue that revolves around me not understanding how to use header files in small, multi-file projects.
-While I have seen tutorials cover the basics of C++ code, and the need for header files, I am yet to find out what

-### **8. C++ for a Java Dev**
+### **7. C++ for a Java Dev**

 https://blog.scottlogic.com/2021/04/22/losing-the-fear.html

 I cannot help but get an incredibly stuck up vibe from this article, but would like to spend some time to try to take it at face value.
 Pointers have not been super necessary, references sound nice but don't seem necessary as I can pass things as usual (the CPUPaddle is moving as expected),

-### **9. Arrays**
+### **8. Arrays**

 Arrays have caused me some trouble in C++ and intend to do some watching of videos to help smooth out the process.
 The below examples are the working examples only.